abus-aikorea/kara-audio/README.md

 ## Introduction
+Kara-Audio is the new name of AI Studio. from 2024-04-10

 * Kara-Audio turns YouTube videos into your own **karaoke music videos**.
 * You can create **transcripts**, **meeting minutes**, as well as **subtitles** for movies, dramas, and news.
 * It is equipped with **Vocal Remover** provided by UVR5 and **Automatic Subtitles** function using OpenAI Whisper.